Nonparametric Statistical Inference via Metric Distribution Function in Metric Spaces

-To analyze non-Euclidean objects can be challenging and may involve paradoxes \citep{pennec1997framework,pennec1998uniform}.
-A common strategy is to embed non-Euclidean data objects into a Euclidean or metric space before the analysis.
-When the non-Euclidean data objects can be embedded in a metric space, but not a Euclidean space, metric (distance)-based methods can then be applied.
-Many methods exist or are being developed in statistics and machine learning; e.g., \cite{frideman1983graph,szekely2004testing,szekely2007measuring,heller2012consistent,NIPS2013_cd758e8f,lyons2013distance,chen2017a,pan2018ball,shi2018consistent, muller2019frechet}.
-Assessing the uncertainty following the use of the existing methods to analyze non-Euclidean data is important, but there does not exist a theoretical foundation for statistical inference.
-For example, does a function of metric play a central role in metric-based inference similarly to the distribution function (DF) in Euclidean spaces?
+Analysis of non-Euclidean objects is challenging \citep{petersen2021wasserstein, cornea2017regression, wood2019scaled}.
+A common strategy is to embed non-Euclidean data objects into a Hilbert or more general metric space before the analysis.
+When the non-Euclidean data objects can be embedded in a metric space but not a Euclidean space, metric (distance)--based methods can be applied.
+Many methods exist or are being developed in statistics and machine learning, e.g., \cite{szekely2004testing,szekely2007measuring,bjorn2019distancemultivariance, pan2018ball, muller2019frechet, daiTukeyDepthObject2021}.
+Assessing the uncertainty following the use of the existing methods to analyze non-Euclidean data is important but difficult due to the absence of a fundamental concept in metric spaces analogous to the distribution function (DF) in Euclidean spaces.

-In statistical inference, DF relates theory to the real world, allowing us to draw conclusions from the data \citep{10.1214/aos/1176344552}.
+DF relates theory to the real world in statistical inference, allowing us to conclude the data \citep{10.1214/aos/1176344552}.
 The DF is defined to uniquely determine the Borel probability measure of a random vector (or a scalar) according to the correspondence theorem \citep{halmos1956measure}.
 Given observed data, the DF can be well estimated by the empirical distribution function (EDF).
 As illustrated in Figure~\ref{inference-framework}, the DF and observed sampled data are linked to form a directed closed loop by the correspondence theorem in measure theory and the Glivenko-Cantelli theorem in statistical inference.
 This connection creates a paradigm for statistical inference.

-Studying the properties of EDF and further the empirical process has a major area of mathematical statistics \citep{Shorack2019Wellner}, because many statistical procedures can be represented as functionals on the EDF.
-Examples include Kolmogorov-Smirnov test \citep{darling1957the} for the equality of two unknown DFs and Hoeffding's independence test \citep{hoeffding1948independence} for two random samples of data.
+The properties and applications of EDF have been systematically investigated as a prominent field in mathematical statistics for a century, and many statistical methods are, in fact, functional of EDF.
+Examples include the Cram{\'e}r-von Mises test \citep{darling1957the} for the equality of two unknown DFs and Hoeffding's independence test \citep{hoeffding1948independence} for two random data samples.
+Thus, it is reasonable to anticipate the importance of generalizing the concepts of DF and EDF to metric spaces to have a basic foundation for the methods we may use to analyze non-Euclidean data objects.